Chicago Marathon: Course

 The marathon course is a loop course, starting and ending at Grant Park.
 From there, the current course winds through 29 of the city's neighborhoods.
 The course loop can be generally divided into three sections: North, West, and South.
-In each of these sections, three of the city's main stadiums are near the course's turning points: Wrigley Field to the north; the United Center to the west; and Guaranteed Rate Field to the south.
+In each of these sections, three of the city's main stadiums are near the course's turning points: Wrigley Field to the north; the United Center to the west; and Rate Field to the south.
 The city's fourth professional stadium, Soldier Field, is located near the start/finish area.

 For the first three miles, runners wind through Chicago's downtown area.
 Eventually, they head north along LaSalle Street.

-Runners are supported by over 12,000 volunteers spread throughout the course including at 20 aid stations located approximate every 1–3 miles.
+Runners are supported by over 12,000 volunteers spread throughout the course including at 20 aid stations located approximate every 1–3 miles, plus the finish.
 For runners in distress, aid station volunteers include medical staff and ambulatory services are scattered throughout the course.

-Digital timers are positioned every 5 kilometers, as well as the halfway point.
+Digital timers are positioned every 5 kilometers, besides the halfway point & finish.

 Runner statistics

 The Bank of America Chicago Marathon has grown significantly from its beginnings.
 In 1905, 20 runners registered for the first Chicago Marathon, 15 actually started the race, and 7 finished.
 For the first "modern" marathon race in 1977, 4,200 people took part.
 In 1995, 9,000 people registered, and in 1999, over 29,000 people registered.
 The 2001 marathon run on October 7 reached its cap of 37,500, which was instituted after the 2000 race drew 33,171 runners, just prior to the entry deadline on September 19.
 In 2003, 2004, 2005, and 2006 it reached its cap of 40,000.
-The October 10, 2004, October 9, 2005 and October 22, 2006 races reached their 40,000 entrant caps on August 16, July 14, and May 26 respectively.
+The October 10, 2004, October 9, 2005, and October 22, 2006, races reached their 40,000 entrant caps on August 16, July 14, and May 26 respectively.
 On April 18, 2007, the 2007 race run on October 7 reached its cap of 45,000 entrants.
 There was a late registration exemption whereby elite runners (marathon times of less than 2:31/3:01 or half marathon times of 1:11/1:21 for (men/women)) could register until September 1 even though the race had reached its registration cap in the spring.
 The 40,000 registrants and 33,000 finishers in 2003 made the Chicago Marathon the third or fourth largest marathon depending on which metric (registrants or finishers) is used.

 The Chicago Marathon has never excluded women.
 Historically, however, the women's field has been smaller than the men's.
 This seems to be the result of older age categories having large multiples of men to women, but the women are beginning to outnumber the men in the 20s age group of the field.